Resources for underrepresented students

 The Multicultural Resource Center was created to advance the College’s commitment to fostering an environment that is inclusive, equitable and diverse.
 It serves as a student-centered, safe space that supports underrepresented and marginalized communities, while cultivating the holistic empowerment of all students.
 The Multicultural Resource Center provides programs, services and activities that promote unity, identity development, academic excellence and leadership.
 Consistent with the College’s Quaker heritage and liberal arts mission, it aims to foster a campus climate that encourages all students to live, learn and thrive in a diverse and global world.

 The LIFT Program matches small groups of first-generation students with a personal research librarian during seven weeks of the fall semester of their first year at Earlham.
-Every LIFT student receives an electronic tablet or device to use for their four years at Earlham and beyond.
 Students will engage with trending issues, while acquiring research competencies, library experience and personal connections with an Earlham administrative faculty member and a few of their classmates in a small-group setting.
 In the spring, the LIFT Program offers a course based on career discernment, designed to help students learn how to find research and apply for internship opportunities.
 LIFT also offers a free off-campus term during May for first-year, first-generation students, co-led by a librarian/faculty pair.(pending developments and guidelines regarding COVID-19).